Karis railway station

-There are also three bus departures from the Karis railway station to Kirkkonummi, via Ingå on weekdays (Mon-Fri).

 History

 The Karis railway station was founded to serve a privately owned track between Hanko and Hyvinkää, and taken into use in 1873.
 After a few years, the privately owned track had only made a loss, and the station was transferred over to the Finnish state.

 The station became a crossing point in 1899, when the track between Karis and Turku was opened.
 The track between Karis and Pasila was opened in 1903.

 Departure tracks

 There are four platform tracks at the Karis railway station used by the passenger trains.